 Fortunately, it was open to visitors and in our few words of Russian we asked for permission to enter the monastery.
 It is inhabited by 5 or 6 monks, dressed in red robes, but for big ceremonies there may be as many as 20, one of them told us.

 The monastery is, I understood from the one guy who spoke a bit of English, of the Mahayana Branch of Buddhism.
-Inside the main temple with wooden upper façades and tilted roofs we spotted a Yellow Hat, signifying the branch that the Daila Lama belongs to.
+Inside the main temple with wooden upper façades we spotted a Yellow Hat, signifying the branch that the Daila Lama belongs to.

 About the mandala painting: it has a detailed section representing hell, with horrific acts such as people being boiled in a cauldron, very similar to paintings we have seen in some churches, in particular in Peru near Cusco.